UDOOboard/Vision-Docs/docs/04_Basic_Setup/04_Remote_Desktop_(VNC).md

 Windows 10 comes with a VNC Client already installed.
 In the search box of the Windows taskbar, type **Remote Desktop Connection** to find it.

-In the **Computer** box you can use the *IP Address* or the *Computer Name* assigned to your UDOO Vision.
+In the **Computer** box you can use the *IP Address* or the *Computer Name* assigned to your UDOO VISION.
 We suggest to use IP Address.

 There also are lots of valid VNC clients for Windows.